elhananav/laravel-api/README.md

 run the MySQL server

-    all of this actions can be achived using XAMPP
+this actions can be achived using XAMPP

 ## Installation